zogofinance/zogo-integrations/README.md

 By default, all /users routes only return data for production users.

-To retrieve API response for testing/development users append the `is_testing=true` url parmater to the API request.
+To retrieve an API response with data for testing/development users append the `is_testing=true` URL parameter to the API request.

 For example: `/integration/users/points?is_testing=true`